TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 58/Psalms 58.8.md

 ---

-[ Let them be] as a snail which melteth and passeth away, [Like] the untimely birth of a woman, that hath not seen the sun.
+Let them be like a snail which melts and passes away, like the stillborn child, who has not seen the sun.